 I’m David Westerfield and my wife Courtney and I have lived in Fort Worth our whole lives.
 We have two wonderful sons, Grayson and Asher, and a sweet daughter, Hadley.
 I was raised in Bible churches (all affiliated with Dallas Theological Seminary), primarily at Christ Chapel Bible Church in Fort Worth, where I attended for 25 years.
 We are now members and I’m a ruling elder at a PCA church plant, Trinity Presbyterian Church in Fort Worth.
 I documented my journey to the PCA here.

 Before going into my childhood, I must address my mom’s (Catherine Westerfield) because it had a deep, profound and lasting influence on our family.
 Growing up, she was severely abused by her mother from about the age of two to her early teen years.
-Unspeakable things happened which I simply won’t go into.
-Abuse followed her pretty much all of her life, in one form or fashion.
+Unspeakable sexual abuse happened.
+Really, abuse followed her pretty much all of her life, in one form or fashion.
 She was abused and used by multiple men in her early adult life, treated with contempt by others for some reason, and abused verbally both in the church (sadly) and out in the world.
 Oddly enough, later in her life, after my parents had both my brother and I, more persecution came to her from within the church walls than without.
 There were agnostic unbelievers who were kinder and more caring toward her than many of the people she knew at church.
-For some reason it seems Satan had a particular target marked on her for all kinds of oppression.
+This was a real hang up for me in my teenage years, which I’ll get it.
+Regardless, suffice it to say, for some reason it seems Satan had a particular target marked on her for all kinds of oppression.

-But back to my childhood, during the early years of my life, things were going fairly well for our family, until my mom had a total psychological breakdown and memories began flooding back from her childhood and later parts of her life that had been blocked out.
-The abuse was so severe and the memories so psychologically damaging that her mind split into multiple personalities to deal with it all, along with dissociating from reality (top psychiatrists around the state had little knowledge of how to help her it seemed).
-This all happened when I was about four.
+But back to my childhood, during the early years of my life, things were going fairly well for our family, until my mom had a severe psychological breakdown and memories began flooding back from her childhood and later parts of her life that had been suppressed as trauma victims often experience.
+The abuse was so severe and the memories so psychologically damaging that her mind split into multiple personalities to deal with it all (50-60?), along with dissociating from reality.
+Top psychiatrists around the state had little knowledge of how to help her it seemed.
+This all started happening when I was about four.
 She was in and out of psyche wards and mental institutions all my growing up life and things just got worse as I got older, as these events became more frequent.
-So needless to say, there were great trials in my family in which many times my mom’s suicidal personalities came out and she would cut on herself and then go into psyche wards for about six weeks or more as she was a danger to herself.
+So needless to say, there were great trials in my family in which many times my mom’s suicidal personalities came out and she would cut on herself, come to not really knowing how it happened and then go into psyche wards for about six to eight weeks or more as she was a danger to herself.
 That is the dark backdrop upon which all the other things in my life played out.

 I heard about Christ and the good news of the gospel from a young age from both my dad and mom, as well as church leaders in Sunday school, and “invited Christ to be my Savior” when I was about five.
-However, I still wonder to this day if it was genuine at all, only because of the evil turn my life made when I became a teenager, and lining that up against hard things said in James and 1 John.
-Regardless, the Lord had his hand on me early on and brought fruit to life later on.
+For years I had doubted whether I was truly saved at that point or later, but now coming to a deeper understanding of the Father’s affectionate, electing love for me (think the Prodigal Son and his father), I believe He had me and would not let me go, despite how I turned from him and squandered my life in reckless living (like the Prodigal).
+The Lord had his hand on me early on and brought fruit to life later on.

 The questioning turned into bitterness, which ate me alive.
 I became the center of all that was in the world.
 My actions then fell in line with what I perceived to be reality concerning the nature of God and His control over all things, especially my own life.
 I got into drugs, partying, slandering my parents, fits of rage, etc., all based upon a false idea that God and everyone in the world owed me.
 There were two particular instances where I literally should have died as a result of my rebellion against God: 1) from “huffing” or using inhalants to get high, such as lighter fluid; and 2) from alcohol poisoning after drinking way too much.
+I had other incidents of bad trips on LSD, drug-laced pot experiences, and other things that really could have gone sideways.
 It is a wonder God did not just give me over to wrath and let me drop into the eternal pit that I deserved for my blackened, sinful, infinitely offensive heart.
 He indeed should have.
-But clearly, He had a different agenda for me in His sovereign plan, for it was not my own agenda at all that I later turned to Christ as I never would have jumped on board in the first place had He not intervened.
-I was desperately sick at heart, spiritually dead, and unresponsive to God’s calls while in my sin, which is also one of the reasons I doubt whether I was actually saved when I was five, though certainly God was planting seeds back then.
+But clearly, He had a different agenda for me in His sovereign plan, for it was not my own agenda at all that I later turned back to Christ as I never would have jumped on board in the first place had He not intervened.
+I was desperately sick at heart, spiritually dead, and unresponsive to God’s calls while in my sin, which is also one of the reasons I doubted whether I was actually saved when I was five, though there a number of points on this path where I just asked Jesus in tears, “What am I doing?
+I’m sorry.”
 One thing is clear: He had has hand on me before, during and after all of my turning.

 So after that point of conversion, I really got plugged into Christ Chapel’s student ministries in 1996, and then after high school, started leading as a volunteer and eventual intern in the middle school group in the Spring of 1999.
 I then began dating my wife, my best friend, Courtney, in early 2000, who I had known throughout high school.
 We were then engaged in October of the same year, and were married on June 8, 2001.